 The Dangchu valley, which houses the largest known population of Tsenden in Bhutan, has been frequently targeted by both legal and illegal loggers.
 Most recently Dangchu valley Tsenden is being harvested to rebuild the Wangduephodrang Dzong, which was destroyed by fire.
 The local people of Dangchu valley are concerned about the sustainability of these actions and fear that this culturally important tree is at risk of disappearing.
 This has led the present Mayor of the Dangchu valley, with the help of local people and the Forestry Department, to establish a nursery to grow Tsenden seedlings.

-GTC is working with Royal Botanic Garden Serbithang (RBGS), Royal Botanic Garden Edinburgh (RBGE) and the people of Dangchu village to put Tsenden back on the road to recovery, protecting mature individuals and substantially boosting the number of seedlings planted out.
-This project will generate new knowledge about Bhutan’s national tree, for example by identifying optimum growing conditions which will allow villagers to plant the trees out in greater numbers.
+GTC worked with Royal Botanic Garden Serbithang (RBGS), Royal Botanic Garden Edinburgh (RBGE) and the people of Dangchu village to put Tsenden back on the road to recover by protecting mature individuals and substantially boosting the number of seedlings planted out from the nursery.
+This project generated new knowledge about Bhutan’s national tree, for example by identifying optimum growing conditions which allowed villagers to plant the trees out in greater numbers.
 In the long-term, restoration of populations of Tsenden in the Dangchu valley, will create revenue for local people and provide a sustainable source of Tsenden timber.
-However, it is estimated that the trees take around 70 years to reach a harvestable size, so the Dangchu valley residents are carrying out this project with future generations in mind.
+However, it is estimated that the trees take around 70 years to reach a harvestable size, so the Dangchu valley residents carried out this project with future generations in mind.

 At RBGS special exhibition about Bhutan’s native flora such as Tsenden and the need for its conservation is being developed.
 BGCI’s education team kick-started this process in November 2016 by running an interpretation design workshop at RBGS.

 For more information on this project, please contact firstname.lastname@example.org